Participants view a visual summary

 Through active listening

 During the event, I actively and attentively listen.
 This skill can be cultivated.
 With curiosity and empathy, one has the best prerequisites for filtering out what is relevant and for discovering relationships and connections.
-Graphic Recording captures not only key statements but also emotions.
+Graphic Recording can capture not only key statements but also mood.
 It enables a holistic representation of information that goes beyond mere textual documentation.

 With visualization